lana-20/emulator-simulator-real_device/README.md

 Testing on __real devices__ provides the most reliable results and is ideal for usability and performance testing.
 It also allows for more realistic testing by applying real-world conditions and user scenarios.

+The most effective approach to mobile app testing is to use a combination of tests, including emulators, simulators, and real devices, depending on the stage of development.
+In the early stages, when features are still being developed, it is beneficial to perform smoke tests, unit tests, and other types of testing on emulators from the developer environment.
+As the build progresses and the need for more comprehensive testing and quality assurance increases, it is best to run full testing on real devices, and also include real-world user conditions to achieve a more accurate testing experience.

 ## Emulators and Simulators - Advantages and Use Cases

 Simulators and emulators are both __virtual mobile devices__ that offer various benefits for testing apps.
+Emulation and simulation play a crucial role in the software development life cycle, as they can greatly reduce costs for developers and testers.
+They are often faster to establish and run, have fewer errors, and are frequently integrated into the developer's environment, making them convenient for quick feedback.

 __Advantages:__
 - Variety